kyle-lt/colima-docker-splunk-otel-collector/README.md

 docker-compose up -d
 ```

-## OpenTelemetry Collector Configuration
+## Further Configuration

-The OTel Collector configuration is covered in the [Compose file comments](./docker-compose.yaml#L8-L21).
+There are a few configuration options called out in the [Compose file comments](./docker-compose.yaml#L3-L21).

+- Container `hostname` value to give the container a nice name in the UI
+- OTel Collector config to adjust any and all Collector behavior

 ## Troubleshooting